flutter/website/src/get-started/flutter-for/ios-devs.md

   For a comparison, see [Introduction to declarative UI][].
 {{site.alert.end}}

-On iOS, most of what you create in the UI is done using view objects, which are instances of the `UIView` class.
+In UIKit, most of what you create in the UI is done using view objects, which are instances of the `UIView` class.
 These can act as containers for other `UIView` classes, which form your layout.